 Healthy eating and living with disability

-There are a variety of reasons why people with intellectual or physical disability may experience more health issues as a consequence of poor diet choices or limited access to nutrition information.
+There are a variety of reasons why people with disability may experience more health issues as a consequence of poor diet choices or limited access to nutrition information.

 For example, research also shows that people on the autism spectrum can have increased food selectivity related to food categories, texture, smell, colour, temperature or appearance which may lead to an unbalanced diet.

 People with an intellectual disability are also more likely to have poorer access to good medical care, exercise less than is recommended, and health providers may be unprepared to meet their needs.

 These are just some of the extra challenges that people with a disability can face when it comes to making healthy lifestyle choices.